Ka'Chava Review: "Superfood" That's Anything But Super

 Ka'Chava vitamins and minerals ingredients optimized

-Ka'Chava contains a large list of added vitamins and minerals, which we consider unfortunate and unnecessary because the product is already nutritious without these additives.
+Ka'Chava contains a large number of added vitamins and minerals, which we consider unfortunate and unnecessary, because the product should already be nutritious without these additives.

-Many supplement companies add vitamins and minerals to make their Supplement Facts labels look more impressive, because the average consumer cannot differentiate vitamins from the food ingredients and added vitamins (tip: if the specific vitamin form is listed like "as chromium amino acid chelate" that means it's added and not naturally-occurring).
+Many supplement companies add vitamins and minerals to make their Supplement Facts labels look more impressive, because the average consumer cannot differentiate vitamins from food and added, synthetic vitamins (tip: if the specific vitamin form is listed like "as chromium amino acid chelate" that means it's added and not naturally-occurring).

 Ka'Chava UGC

-As the author of this article, I tried Ka'Chava myself.
+As one of the authors of this article (Calloway), I tried Ka'Chava myself.

 The convenience is a benefit.
-There were a few times during the week I was too lazy or busy to cook animal protein and used Ka'Chava instead.
-25 g of protein in two scoops is impressive.
+There were a few times during the week when I was too lazy or busy to cook animal protein, and used Ka'Chava instead.
+25 g of protein in two scoops is great.

-Overall I consider this a decent product but I wouldn't re-buy it due to the taste and consistency.
+Overall, I consider this to be a decent product but I wouldn't re-buy it due to the taste and consistency.
 I prefer simpler, cheaper, single-ingredient protein powders that blend well.

 One of the most popular YouTube reviews of Ka'Chava comes from a channel called "Fitness & Finance."
 It has over 100,000 views.

-The creator shares his experience after four months of using Ka'Chava and answers everything from whether it tastes good to whether he actually felt full after drinking a Ka'Chava shake:
+The creator shares his experience after four months of using Ka'Chava, and answers everything from whether or not it tastes good, to whether he actually felt full after drinking a Ka'Chava shake:

-Another YouTube creator named "Yummy Yeti" explains if Ka'Chava shakes helped her lose weight:
+A YouTube creator named "Healing Universe" explains if Ka'Chava shakes helped her lose weight:

 Does Ka'Chava Cause Side Effects?

-There is no mention of side effects on Ka'Chava's website.
+There is currently no mention of side effects on Ka'Chava's website.

-Ka'Chava has been reviewed over 4,500 times on Amazon and has an average review rating of 4.4 out of 5 stars.
-We consider Amazon to be a more objective source of customer reviews than a brand's website.
+At the time of updating this article, Ka'Chava has been reviewed over 9,000 times on Amazon, and has an average review rating of 4.3 out of 5 stars.

-The top positive review from a verified purchaser is written by a user named "mike caraccia" who claims that the product tastes decent and can be improved with fresh fruits:
+A top positive review from a verified purchaser is written by a user named "mike caraccia" who gave the product a 5/5 rating:

 "Do not understand all the one stars for the taste.
 They should add 40 grams of sugar and it will have the taste they are looking for.
 It does not taste great , but trust me its not as bad as some people are saying here.
 Throw some strawberries, a banana , blueberries or grapes in with the vanilla and the whole taste issue is gone.
 Simple..."

-The top negative review from a verified purchaser comes from a user named "E. Rivera" who claims the product tastes bad:
+A top negative review from a verified purchaser comes from a user named "E. Rivera" who gave the product a 1/5 rating:

 "I am a pretty easy to satisfy when it comes to food and beverages... definitely not too demanding on flavors.
 But I must say that the chocolate flavored version of this product is pretty bad tasting.
 I carry a very low sugar diet and I do not spice up or season too heavy any of my meals, so I am not expecting "healthy" alternatives to taste particularly good or sweet.
 But this is ridiculous...the flavor is *extremely* bad, the price should be subject to a steep downward correction."